 This is the "original" handbook written in response to the Malibu Fire.
 What do I do with my horse in an emergency? http://www.t-cep.org/pets/Red%20Bookhorses2004.pdf

 Here is a horse emergency handout from the County http://file.lacounty.gov/SDSInter/dacc/233395_P&SEmergencyResponseERTManual.pdf

 Equine Response Team provides volunteer support to the County of Los Angeles Department of Animal Care and Control for the safe evacuation and temporary sheltering and care of horses and livestock during emergencies and educates horse owners about emergency preparedness for their horses.

 Facility owners are actually turning over their stable to the County when an evacuation center such as Pierce is opened.
 The County is responsible for the entire operation and for every person volunteering in the evacuation shelter.
 The contract between County and facility owner requires that volunteers be certified.
 The potential liability is quite large and the certification system was developed to manage that liability and to protect ERTs, horses and horse owners by making sure that volunteers know what to do, how to do it and when to do it.

 If non-certified volunteers are pulled into the process because there aren't enough ERTs, the entire evacuation agreement is put at risk.
-If you work in the industry, you know that we are all one foolish slip-up away from dire consequences.
-A crisis is brewing; we need more West Valley ERT Level 1 & 2 so that shelters can be operated safely and in compliance with the agreements.
+If you work in the industry, you know that we are all one little slip-up away from dire, even life threateningconsequences.
+Certification is vital.
+More ERT Level 1 & 2 volunteers are needed so that shelters can be operated safely and in compliance with the agreements.